IdrisIsra/ThreeTest/README.md

 # ThreeTest

-Testing out React Three Fiber, also trying to edit ReadyPlayerMe avatar for later use.
+Testing out React Three Fiber, and Drei helpers.
+Also trying to edit ReadyPlayerMe avatar for later use.